glpi-project/glpi/apirest.md

 ### ERROR_GLPI_ADD {#ERROR_GLPI_ADD}

-We cannot add the object to glpi.
-This error is not relative to API part but glpi core.
+We cannot add the object to GLPI.
+This error is not relative to API but to GLPI core.
-Check the glpi logs files (in files/_logs directory).
+Check the GLPI logs files (in files/_logs directory).

 ### ERROR_GLPI_PARTIAL_ADD {#ERROR_GLPI_PARTIAL_ADD}